 First Step: Contact Police

 If you find yourself in a situation of control, intimidation, or financial/emotional/physical harm, and the person threatening you is an intimate partner, someone you have dated, or someone you have been related to in some capacity, you must first file a police report to show you have asked for police assistance.
 You may be able to get a stalking protective order if the person harassing or threatening you is someone you briefly dated or someone who has bothered you on three or more instances and you have filed police reports.
 Stalking covers areas such as telephone calls, text messaging, e-mails and in-person contacts, Facebook messaging, Twitter, and other social media.
 In certain circumstances, your children also can be covered by the protective order if you can show a clear threat to their safety.

 A Protective Order is a Legal Document

 It is important for those filing protective orders to be aware that what is written in their petition becomes a court record and the person they are filing against will receive a copy.
 Keeping this in mind, protective orders can be very effective in sending a clear message to someone that the legal system will step in if they continue to harass or threaten.
-As long as a protective order is not abused, it can accomplish many things, such as helping someone get their belongings back, establishing a temporary parent time visitation schedule, working with a landlord on a safety plan, and ensuring your employer that you have taken all the necessary steps for your safety.
+As long as a protective order is not being abused, it can accomplish many things, such as helping the petitioner get their belongings back, establishing a temporary parent time visitation schedule, working with a landlord on a safety plan, and ensuring your employer that you have taken all the necessary steps for your safety.

-If you have a protective order that covers you for 1 year or longer and have had the Protective Order for at least 30 days, you may be eligible for a HOPE card, please contact Norah Ashcraft at 765-807-1208 or email her at: email@example.com
+If you have a protective order that covers you for 1 year or longer and would like a HOPE card, please contact Norah Ashcraft at 765-807-1208 or email her at: email@example.com

 If you need assistance in Spanish please contact out Hispanic Advocate Nohemí Lugo at 423 7015 or email her at firstname.lastname@example.org